codeaffen/codeaffen.org/_posts/2022-01-01-github-actions-containerized-services.md

 1. Connect to the database container and create the database.
 2. Update the settings table to activate the API.
 3. Insert the API application.

+{: .box-note}
+**Note:** Connection from one container to another is done by the service name.
+In our case the phpipam service connects to the mariadb container via `database` as hostname.

 ### Makefile - phpipam related targets